FAForever/wiki-pages/Play/Client/Host-and-join-games.md

 title: Host & Join Games
 description:
 published: true
-date: 2024-03-04T13:26:55.467Z
+date: 2024-06-20T13:04:59.666Z
 tags: client
 editor: markdown
 dateCreated: 2021-08-31T09:43:43.776Z
 ---

+# Starting Forged Alliance in the Client

-This tab in the lobby is how you start to play Forged Alliance with the client.
-As long as you have Supreme Commander Forged Alliance installed, no further setup is needed.
+This tab in the lobby is where you begin playing Forged Alliance.
+If you have Supreme Commander: Forged Alliance installed, no additional setup is required.

-Remember, you need to start the game through this client for all the improvements to work.
+Please note: To benefit from all enhancements, ensure you launch the game through this client.
 ## Game Title
 - XvX - Showing how many players per team is a game hosted. (example 1v1, 4v4)
 - XXX - XXXX (XXXX+) - [Global Rating](/en/Infrastructure/Rating-System) Limitations (example 800-1500, 1200+)